Euhemerus: Euhemerus' Sacred History

-Only quoted fragments remain from Euhemerus' main work, Sacred History.
-Diodorus Siculus included fragments from Euhemerus’ writings in the Arabian geography of his fifth book and in the mythology of his sixth book.
+Only quoted fragments remain from Euhemerus's main work, Sacred History.
+Diodorus Siculus included fragments from Euhemerus's writings in the Arabian geography of his fifth book and in the mythology of his sixth book.

-The sixth book of Diodorus’ Bibliotheca is lost, but Eusebius cites a fragment from it at length in his Praeparatio evangelica.
-The ancient Roman writer Ennius first translated Euhemerus' work into Latin, but this translation also is lost.
-Lactantius however in the third century AD included substantial references to Ennius' translation in the first book of his Divine Institutes.
+The sixth book of Diodorus's Bibliotheca is lost, but Eusebius cites a fragment from it at length in his Praeparatio evangelica.
+The ancient Roman writer Ennius first translated Euhemerus's work into Latin, but this translation is also lost.
+Lactantius, however, in the third century AD included substantial references to Ennius's translation in the first book of his Divine Institutes.
 Various other fragments of importance are also found in the later literature of Augustine of Hippo.
-From these extant fragments and references, modern scholars have been able to "compile what is presumably a fairly complete picture of Euhemerus’ work".
+From these extant fragments and references, modern scholars have been able to "compile what is presumably a fairly complete picture of Euhemerus' work".

-Euhemerus' work may have taken the form of a philosophical fictionalized travelogue, universally accepted today as a philosophical Romance, incorporating imagined archaic inscriptions, which his literary persona claimed to have found during his travels.
+Euhemerus's work may have taken the form of a philosophical, fictionalized travelogue, universally accepted today as a philosophical Romance, incorporating imagined archaic inscriptions that his literary persona claimed to have found during his travels.
 Euhemerus claims to have traveled to a group of islands in the waters off Arabia.
-One of these, Panchaea, being home to a utopian society made up of a number of different ethnic tribes.
-His critique of tradition is epitomized in a register of the births and deaths of many of the deities, which his narrator persona discovered inscribed on a golden pillar in a temple of Zeus Triphylius on the invented island of Panchaea; he claimed to have reached the island on a voyage down the Red Sea round the coast of Arabia, undertaken at the request of Cassander, according to the Christian historian of the fourth century AD, Eusebius.
+One of these, Panchaea, was home to a utopian society made up of a number of different ethnic tribes.
+His critique of tradition is epitomized in a register of the births and deaths of many of the deities, which his narrator persona discovered inscribed on a golden pillar in a temple of Zeus Triphylius on the invented island of Panchaea; he claimed to have reached the island on a voyage down the Red Sea round the coast of Arabia, undertaken at the request of Cassander, according to the Christian historian of the fourth century AD Eusebius.

 Euhemerus refers to a rational island utopia.
 The ancient Hellenic tradition of a distant Golden Age, of Hesiod's depiction of human happiness before the gift of Pandora, of the mythic convention of idealized Hyperboreans, made concrete in the legendary figure of the Scythian philosopher-hero Anacharsis, or the idealized "Meropes" of Theopompus had been recently enriched by contacts with India.
-Euhemerus apparently systematized a method of interpreting the popular myths, which was consistent with the attempts of Hellenistic culture to explain traditional religious beliefs in terms of a naturalism.
+Euhemerus apparently systematized a method of interpreting the popular myths, which was consistent with the attempts of Hellenistic culture to explain traditional religious beliefs in terms of naturalism.
 Euhemerus asserted that the Greek gods originally had been kings, heroes, and conquerors, or benefactors to the people, who had thus earned a claim to the veneration of their subjects.
-According to him, for example, Zeus was a king of Crete, who had been a great conqueror; the tomb of Zeus was shown to visitors near Knossos, perhaps engendering or enhancing among the traditionalists the reputation of Cretans as liars.
+According to him, for example, Zeus was a king of Crete who had been a great conqueror; the tomb of Zeus was shown to visitors near Knossos, perhaps engendering or enhancing, among the traditionalists, the reputation of Cretans as liars.